Darin Dillon Charged With Stealing Over 150 Catalytic Converters

 As the investigation continued, officers learned Dillon had sold catalytic converters to a scrap dealer in Wolverton.
 The owner of the business said he had bought two to three catalytic converters a week from Dillon.

-The business owner tipped off a deputy when Dillon came to sell converters.
+The business owner tipped off a deputy when Dillon came to sell converters, court documents say.
 The deputy approached Dillon, who estimated he had stolen upwards of 200 catalytic converters over the past several years.
 The complaint says he admitted to stealing from businesses and also said he cut off the catalytic converter from his girlfriend’s car.

 According to the scrap dealer’s business records, Dillon sold them 155 catalytic converters and 69 car batteries in 2021, and was paid over $54,000.